devsecops-workshop/workshop-guide/content/5-gitops/_index.md

     - **Password** : gitea
     - Click the checkmark

-- Run the pipeline by clicking **Start** and see that in your Gitea repo `/environment/dev/kustomize.yaml` is updated with the new image version
+- Run the pipeline by clicking **Start** and see that in your Gitea config repo the file `/environment/dev/kustomize.yaml` is updated with the new image version
   {{% notice tip %}}
   Notice that the `deploy` and the `git-update` steps now run in parallel.
 This is one of the powers of Tekton.
 It can scale natively with pods on OpenShift.
   {{% /notice %}}